- How is childhood leukemia treated?

 - Fatigue (caused by low red blood cell counts)

 Tumor lysis syndrome is another possible side effect of chemotherapy.
-It can be seen in patients who had large numbers of leukemia cells in the body before treatment.
+It can happen in patients who had large numbers of leukemia cells in the body before treatment.
 When chemo kills these cells, they break open and release their contents into the bloodstream.
-This can overwhelm the kidneys, which aren't able to get rid of all of these substances at once.
+This can overwhelm the kidneys, which aren’t able to get rid of all of these substances at once.
 Excess amounts of certain minerals may also affect the heart and nervous system.
-This can be prevented by making sure the child gets lots of fluids during treatment and by giving certain drugs, such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.
+This problem can be prevented by making sure the child gets lots of fluids during treatment and by giving certain drugs, such as bicarbonate, allopurinol, and rasburicase, which help the body get rid of these substances.